BryanHogan/bryanhogan/src/content/blog/hanyang-erica-exchange.md

     width: 83
     height: 86
 pubDate: 2023-11-26
-lastUpdate: 2024-04-23T16:50:45Z
+lastUpdate: 2024-05-16T20:10:05Z
 tags: ["korea", "travel", "university"]
 ---
 What is it like to go to South Korea and visit Hanyang University erica as a student from Germany?
-In the following I will talk about my experience in studying one semester at Hanyang University erica campus for summer 2023.
+I will talk about my experience in studying one semester at Hanyang University erica campus for summer 2023.

 As part of my studies on Code & Context at TH Köln I was able to do an additional optional semester in which I chose to go abroad.
 I will talk about my time in Korea from February 2nd 2023 to x which was the last day for me on the erica campus.